Last updated: December 11, 2023

 If you’re wondering whether a cash out refinance will impact your taxes, the good news is that it may lower your total taxable income.

-While a cash out refinance may cost money upfront depending on closing costs and fees, you might save money on taxes with a cash out refinance so long as funds go toward qualifying expenses.
-Use this cash out refinance calculator to help you estimate the monthly payment of a cash out refinance.
+While a cash out refinance may cost money upfront depending on closing costs and fees, you might save on taxes with a cash out refinance so long as funds go toward qualifying expenses.
+Use this cash out refinance calculator to estimate the monthly payment of a cash out refinance.

 Looking for a low fixed rate on a cash out refinance?
 Discover® Home Loans offers refinancing options between $35,000 - $300,000 with $0 application fees, $0 origination fees, $0 appraisal fees, and $0 costs due at closing.